Pace

 survey

-To understand user motivation, behavior and needs, I surveyed 35 people online.
+To understand user motivation and behavior, I conducted an online survey of 35 people

 Q